 D. Processing the KZ diary

 Coordinate the processing of a scheduled redetermination and KZ diary.
-Develop the diary when you initiate any development to reinstate the recipient's benefits.
-If an exception applies, development may not be necessary as described in SI 02309.010B in this section.
-However, you must not remove the diary.
-Follow these steps for processing the KZ diary:
+Develop the diary when you initiate development to reinstate the recipient's benefits.
+If an exception applies, you may need to develop as described in SI 02309.010B in this section.

 Review a current SSR to see if you must take other post eligibility actions.